cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Managing Existing Templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A user can view/edit a template by clicking on the template name on the Home screen, or selecting 'Templates' -> <name of the template> on the top left of the screen.
+A user can view/edit a template by clicking on the template's name on the Home screen, or selecting 'Templates' **->** <name of the template> on the top-left of the page.

-The edit template page provides a similar interface to the create templates screen.
+The edit template page provides a similar interface to the 'Create a template' screen.
 Current settings for the template can be modified and deleted accordingly.

 .. figure:: catalog-screenshot-8.png
     :align: center